zum Hauptinhalt wechseln zum Hauptmenü wechseln zum Fußbereich wechseln Universität Bielefeld Play Search

 2. B2 English level skills

-3. Applicants must demonstrate completion of courses worth 10 credit points within each of the following four areas below(if the bachelor’s grade is better than the German grade 2.5, proof of three areas suffice)
+3. Applicants must provide evidence for a sufficient amount of competencies within each of the following four areas (only three if the bachelor’s grade is equal to or better than the German grade 2.5):

 1. Area 1 - Core linguistics